singularityware/singularityware.github.io/pages/docs/install/install-linux.md

 {% include asciicast.html source='install-singularity.js' uid='install-singularity' title='Install Singularity' author='vsochat@stanford.edu' %}

+### Prefix in special places

+If you build Singularity with a non-standard `--prefix` argument, please be sure to review the <a href="/admin-guide">admin guide</a> for details regarding the `--localstatedir` variable.
+This is especially important in environments utilizing shared filesystems.

 ### Updating

 To update your Singularity version, you might want to first delete the executables for the old version: